TranDangKhoi/TranDangKhoi/README.md

 😍 I love hanging out 🎣, sports 💪 and gaming 🎮 (I have tons of games in Steam library as well as Epic Games)

-💜 I'm just diving in Typescript and React Query
+💜 I'm diving in Typescript and React Query in order to make one more small project

 🔭 I’m currently studying at one of FPT's colleges